uriel-4/headless/ReadMe.md

 ## Why?
 C/C++ is one of the few languages that requires manually maintaining header files.
 While separating declarations and definitions may be helpful for writing libraries, but I believe not really pleasant for rapid prototyping and workflow that requires multiple iterations.

 There are other approaches, like [lazycpp](https://github.com/mjspncr/lzz3) that makes you write code in .lzz files with custom macros, or [makeheaders](https://github.com/bjconlan/makeheaders) that gives an option to write in one file, but still twice declaration and definition in different places.
+These seem like a hacky way to do that, and IDE/language servers/debuggers are usually not happy about it.

 ### The Idea
 C++ already allows writing everything in only `.hpp` files!
 It's just compilers usually hate it.
 Impossible circular dependencies, slow recompilation time and no hot reloading (was my case), usually make you write separate source and header files anyway.